-Administrative assistants perform clerical duties and administrative tasks to support various types of organizations, and they are employed in offices in almost every business sector.
+Administrative assistants perform clerical duties and administrative tasks to support various types of organizations.
+They are employed in offices in almost every business sector.
 Most entry-level positions are available to those with a high school diploma and good communication and computer skills, but some administrative assistants may need specialized knowledge related to the industry they're working in.

 What can you expect from an administrative assistant job?

-As an administrative assistant, you are responsible for a variety of clerical and organizational tasks necessary to keep your employer's business running in an efficient, organized way.
+In an administrative role, you'll be responsible for a variety of organizational tasks that keep your employer's business running in an efficient way.
 Your duties will depend on your industry and the company you work for, but may include:

 - Answering telephone, email, and social media inquiries and directing them to other employees when appropriate

 - Typing workplace documents, including letters and reports